NREL/reVX/reVX/least_cost_xmission/README.md

 paths.to_file('example.gpkg', driver='GPKG')
 ```

-### Find AOSWT least cost paths on a local eagle node
+### Find offshore least cost paths on a local eagle node
 Find least cost paths, costs, and connection costs on eagle login node for 100MW capacity, saving results in current directory.
 These examples will overload the login nodes and should be run on a debug node.

 ```